wncc/CodeInQuarantine/Week_8_Blockchain/README.md

     - [Build a Javascript Blockchain [Part 1]](https://www.codementor.io/@savjee/how-to-build-a-blockchain-with-javascript-part-1-k7d373dtk) [[Part 2]](https://www.codementor.io/@savjee/implementing-proof-of-work-blockchain-in-javascript-part-2-k9ozymkqw)
     - [Creating  Minamist Blockchain using Python](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)
     - [Building a Blockchain in Golang (Video #18-27 in this Series)](https://www.youtube.com/watch?v=uCR_A-Bphl0&list=PLJbE2Yu2zumCe9cO3SIyragJ8pLmVv0z9)

+## Tasks

+1. ### Full-Fledged NFT
+    In the [DApp Development on Ethereum with Solidity & Web3](https://www.wncc-iitb.org/wiki/index.php/DApp_Development) tutorial, we shared a tutorial to create a DApp & implement a basic custom ERC721 token.
+The tutorial only involves _minting_ these crypto-tokens.

+    This task intends to extend the DApp created in the above tutorial to include the full functionality of an ERC721 NFT (which includes transferring tokens, setting allowances, buring tokens, etc.).
+For this, you would have to go through the [specifications of ERC721 Token Standard](https://medium.com/crypto-currently/the-anatomy-of-erc721-e9db77abfc24).

+    The UI could should be modified to display the token owner as well with each token & have an interface for transferring these tokens.

+    _Bonus: If you have a fair understaning of both ERC20 & ERC721, you could try and create a custom ERC20 token & bind it to your NFT to create a crypto marketplace for your NFTs.
+For this, you may need to add additional fields to the basic ERC721 token to include its cost in terms of the ERC20 token.
+Then, you would have to write a wrapper contract for the marketplace which basically uses the `transfer()` function from both tokens in a single transaction to conduct a transaction._

+2. ### Incentivized Content Sharing Platform (Minimalistic Version) In this task, you are supposed to extend the ideas discussed in the ERC20 & IPFS-related tutorial respectively in order to create a platform where a user can upload documents to IPFS, store the hash on the blockchain & share the hash with other users [This may not be done on the platform directly].
+Functionality should be there such that a reader can tip the content creator (or person sharing the file) with some ERC20 tokens (or ETH as well) if (s)he finds the content interesting.